alexwlchan/alexwlchan.net/src/_posts/2015/2015-05-16-one-step-paste-simulator.md

   picture
   filename="simulator.png"
   width="392"
   alt="A Keyboard Maestro macro.
-"Triggered by any of the following: The Hot Key ⌘V is pressed.
-Will execute the following actions: Insert Text By Typing '%CurrentClipboard%"."
+'Triggered by any of the following: The Hot Key ⌘V is pressed.
+Will execute the following actions: Insert Text By Typing '%CurrentClipboard%'."
 %}

 It's just a tweaked version of Gabe Weatherhead's [Paste as Typed Text macro][paste], which is useful for pasting passwords into fields where pasting is disabled.
 I have it inside a macro group, which is configured to only be enabled in the iOS Simulator.